requireiot/MySoilSensorESP32/README.md

 In folder `src/`, rename file `myauth_sample.h` to `myauth.h` and enter your Wifi SSID and password.

-Edit file `platformio.ini` and enter the COM port and IP address for your environment.
-I built multiple units and wanted to update each of them over-the-air, so I needed a separate entry for each in `platformio.ini`, specifying each IP address as assigned by my DHCP server.
+In the top folder, rename file `devices.ini.sample` to `devices.ini` and enter the hostnames and IP addresses for your environment.
+I built multiple units and wanted to update each of them over-the-air, so I needed a separate entry for each, specifying each IP address as assigned by my DHCP server.

+Edit file `platformio.ini` and enter the COM port for your environment.

 I used a 7x9 cm prototype board for ESP32 and ESP8266 boards, cut to fit inside a 100x60x25 mm plastic case.
 The soil sensors are connected via cables with an